aeternity/aepp-coffee-shop-js/README.md

 https://coffee-shop.daepps.tech

-То run this demo you should set your key pair as environment variables(publicKey && secretKey) and it would connect to the test net.
+То run this demo you should set your key pair as environment variables(publicKey && secretKey) and it would connect you to the test net.

 clone this repo
 ```git clone https://github.com/aeternity/aepp-coffee-shop-js.git```